Don’t Start 2022 with a DUI | Florida New Year’s Eve DUI Lawyers Whittel & Melton

 December 27, 2021

-On any regular day, DUI accidents account for about 35% of traffic deaths.
-On New Year’s Eve, these numbers almost double to around 62%, making New Year’s Eve and the start of New Year’s Day a very dangerous time to be on the roads.
-You can expect that law enforcement agencies around the state of Florida will be setting up DUI checkpoints on New Year’s Eve in an effort to stop drunk drivers from causing any unnecessary and deadly accidents.
+On a regular day, DUI accidents cause about 35% of traffic deaths.
+On New Year’s Eve, that number nearly doubles to 62%.
+This makes New Year’s Eve and New Year’s Day very dangerous times to be on the road.
+Law enforcement across Florida will set up DUI checkpoints.
+Their goal is to stop drunk drivers and prevent deadly accidents.

 The hours of midnight to 6 am on New Year’s Day have been slated as the most dangerous time to be on the road.
 With New Year’s Eve falling on a Friday this year and more bars open following prior year’s COVID restrictions, you can expect that more people will be out partying, thus more impaired drivers on the streets.